Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 Push yourself out of your normal routine and you will gain experiences and life skills that are new and fresh.

 When this happens, simply notice what catches your eye and attention: Is it certain colors or objects?
-Someone’s outfit, shoes or hat?
+Someone's outfit, shoes, or hat?

 Again, bring your phone or a small journal to jot down funny or interesting dialogue you hear.

-One example of a kids picture book series that does uses this very wandering as the plot is The “ISABELLA” series of children’s books by author Jennifer Fosberry whose stories journeys through the imagination, “visiting” world landmarks, famous artists and historical events.
+One example of a kids picture book series that does uses this very wandering as the plot is The “ISABELLA” series of children's books by author Jennifer Fosberry, whose stories journeys through the imagination, “visiting” world landmarks, famous artists, and historical events.

-“Interview” someone with a different experience than you.
+“Interview” someone with a different experience than you

-We often surround ourselves with people like us which often limits the taking in of new perspectives.
+We often surround ourselves with people like us, which often limits the taking in of new perspectives.

-Have you heard of the Human Library, a non-profit started in Denmark?
-The idea is to rent out a human being for conversation to challenge existing stereotypes, biases and perspectives.
+Have you heard of the Human Library, a nonprofit started in Denmark?
+The idea is to rent out a human being for conversation to challenge existing stereotypes, biases, and perspectives.

 You can replicate the intention of this wherever you are.

 Chat with a grandparent.
-Ask them what message they’d love to tell their grandchildren.
+Ask them what message they'd love to tell their grandchildren.
 Befriend a person or family from a different country.
-As them what it’s like to be a person who looks different than everyone around them.
+Ask them what it's like to be a person who looks different from everyone around them.

-I love this perspective by musician Ed Sheeran who once explained an artistic hiatus with a rationale akin to:
+I love this perspective by musician Ed Sheeran, who once explained an artistic hiatus with a rationale akin to:

 “I needed to go live more life before I had more to say.”

-Opening your Mind is akin to living more life through other people’s eyes.
+Opening your mind is akin to living more life through other people's eyes.

 Once you have an idea or two you wish to explore, you can put it down on a paper.

-P= Put it Down
+P = Put it Down

 This is exactly as it sounds.

 Start by starting.
-Start by removing the pressure of needing to write in wholly formed sentences and perfectly-rhymed couplets.
+Start by removing the pressure of needing to write in wholly formed sentences and perfectly rhyming couplets.

 The idea is to get your brain connecting with your hand that is connecting with your paper or keyboard.